 The views expressed in this guideline are strictly those of the Association of Ontario Midwives.
 No official endorsement by the Ministry of Health and Long-Term Care is intended or should be inferred.

 This document may be cited as: HDP CPG Working Group.
 Association of Ontario Midwives.
 Hypertensive Disorders of Pregnancy.
-Available online: http://www.aom.on.ca/ Health_Care_Professionals/Clinical_Practice_Guidelines/.
 2012; (Clinical Practice Guideline no. 15).